Why Traffic Accidents Are Around The Corner From Today

-All thanks to creepy crawlers and insect intruders that prefer nothing better than making your products and ingredients their favorite landing spots, introducing germs that cause diseases like Listeria and Salmonella into production.
+All thanks to insects and pests that prefer nothing better than making your products and ingredients their favorite landing spots, introducing germs that cause diseases like Listeria and Salmonella into production.

-But disturbing as this is on its own, it leaves out the risk of compliance violations regulators are forced to issue—under Title 21 of the FDA’s Code of Federal Regulations—if traces of contamination left by pests are found during inspections.
+Disturbing as this is on its own, it leaves out the risk of compliance violations regulators are forced to issue—under Title 21 of the FDA’s Code of Federal Regulations—if traces of pest contamination are found during inspections.

-Fines, penalties, and even temporary shutdowns until the situation is fully under control wouldn’t be out of the question, which is why there’s no shortage of pest control solutions being thrown at facilities and operations specialists who rely on strict sanitation.
+Fines, penalties, and even temporary shutdowns until the situation is fully under control wouldn’t be out of the question, which is why no shortage of pest control solutions are thrown at facilities and operations specialists relying on strict sanitation.

 As for how effective they actually are at dominating pests, well, keep reading to find out!